ddecrulle/design-workshop/docs/applications/stromae-v2/getting-started.md

 ![](../../../static/img/applications/stromae-v2/auth-error.png)

-A quick fix is to modify the `build-configuration.json` file located in public directory.
+A quick fix is to modify the `build-configuration.json` file located in public directory [see](getting-started.md#environnement-values) for further information.

 ```json title="public/build-configuration.json"
 {